eadanie1/eadanie1/README.md

 - 👋 Hi, I’m @eadanie1
 - ⚡ I’m interested in Full Stack projects - React, Node.js and DevOps
 - 🌱 I’m currently working through deployments and will go into Docker Hub shortly
-- 📫 I’m looking to collaborate on any frontend projects
+- 📫 I’m looking to collaborate on any full-stack projects

 <!---
 - ⚡ Fun fact: ...